U.S. asks Uzbekistan to join anti-Islamic State coalition

 The authorities have cited a need to prevent any advent of militant Islam in the volatile region for their tough methods.

-While noting "closer ties and better sharing information between our security establishments", Rosenblum lauded Uzbekistan for progress in eliminating child labor in cotton fields, for which Uzbekistan had also been strongly criticized.
+While noting "closer ties and better sharing information between our security establishments", Rosenblum lauded Uzbekistan for progress in eliminating child labour in cotton fields, for which Uzbekistan had also been strongly criticised.

-He said however that more needs to be done in eliminating involuntary adult labor in cotton production.
+He said however that more needs to be done in eliminating involuntary adult labour in cotton production.

 (Reporting by Muhammadsharif Mamatkulov; Writing by Dmitry Solovyov; Editing by James Dalgleish)